-Spa nudity can cause some anxiety and confusion, especially if you're going for the first time.. if you're going for the first time.
+Spa nudity can cause some anxiety and confusion, especially if you're going for the first time.
 The biggest questions seem to swirl around nudity, especially whether the massage therapist will see your body naked.
 The answer is "no," at least in the United States and at most resort spas and destination spas in Canada, Mexico, and the Caribbean.
 The U.S. in particular is strict about draping, which means that the body is covered with a sheet or large towel.

 Spa Nudity Phobia #1: Fear Of Being Judged

 Another concern is a fear of one's body being judged.
-This is one reason female clients sometimes avoid male therapists.
-Rest assured that masssage therapists are professionals who are used to dealing with all kind of bodies, and they're most interested in what's going on with your muscle tissue.
+Rest assured that massage therapists are professionals who are used to dealing with all kind of bodies, and they're most interested in what's going on with your muscle tissue.

 A More Relaxed Attitude Towards Nudity